Updated in June 2019.

 So far, more than 60,000 people from 160+ countries have become e-residents and joined Estonia’s digital nation, with the main benefit being the ability to establish and manage a company entirely online.

 As an e-resident you will gain access to e-services of Estonia.
 About 99% of public e-services in Estonia are online.

 Most of these e-services are intended to residents and citizens of Estonia, but e-residents will get access to our business environment and private sector services such as online libraries.

 If you are temporarily living in Estonia, you can use e-Residency digital ID card also to do you banking online, if you have obtained a local bank account or to access e-school systems, if you are taking courses at one of the Estonian universities.
 E-Residency digital ID card can also be used as a loyalty card in some stores.

 How do I apply?

-- A scanned copy of government-issued identity documentation;
+- copy of your national identity document and,

 Things to remember

-- The Estonian e-Residency card does not qualify you for Estonian citizenship or a residence permit;
+- The Estonian e-Residency digital ID card does not qualify you for Estonian citizenship or a residence permit;

 - The e-resident card does not carry a person’s photo and therefore is not an identity card outside the digital domain;